1. WHO WE ARE

 7. WHERE WE STORE YOUR INFORMATION

-7.2.
-All information you provide to us is stored on our secure servers or those of our trusted partner services.
+7.1 All information you provide to us is stored on our secure servers or those of our trusted partner services.
+We implement appropriate technical and organisational measures to protect your personal data against unauthorised or unlawful processing, accidental loss, destruction or damage.
 Unfortunately, the transmission of information via the Internet is not completely secure.
 We will do our best to protect your personal information, but we cannot guarantee 100% security of your data transmitted to our servers; any transmission is at your own risk.
-Once we have received your information, we will use strict procedures and security to prevent unauthorised access to our servers.
+Once we have received your information, we will use strict procedures and security to prevent unauthorised access to our servers

 8. HOW WE USE YOUR INFORMATION